qosf/qosf.org/qosf.org/mentorship_cohort_3.md

 *Mentees*:
 - **[Robin Coleman](https://www.linkedin.com/in/robin-coleman-98b19614b/)**  is a PhD student at University of Guelph studying nuclear structure away from stability.
 M.S. in Physics and B.S. in Engineering Physics.
 His QC interests are mostly in using quantum computing to solve currently prohibitive physics problems as well as investigating current algorithms and theoretical limits of quantum computing.
-- **[Sam](https://www.linkedin.com/in/s-buck/)** is pursuing her MSc in experimental nuclear physics at the University of Guelph.
+- **[Samantha Buck](https://www.linkedin.com/in/s-buck/)** is pursuing her MSc in experimental nuclear physics at the University of Guelph.
 In 2019 she received a Mitacs Accelerate research award to work on the quantum simulations division at 1QBit.
 Future interests entail research at the intersection of quantum machine learning and quantum computing towards initiatives in nuclear physics.

 *Mentor*: **Hayk** is a theoretical physicist who defended his PhD at Yerevan State University while the mentorship program was in progress.
 He is currently working as a quantum software engineer at IQM.